-From 11 November 2020 vaping will be prohibited at all times in schools, kura kaupapa, kōhanga reo and early childhood centres (including their grounds and buildings).
-This means they will be smokefree and vape free and school management/boards must take all reasonably practicable steps to ensure that no person smokes or vapes in any part of the premises, whether inside or outside, at any time of day.
+From 11 November 2020 vaping is prohibited at all times in schools, kura kaupapa, kōhanga reo and early childhood centres (including their grounds and buildings).
+This means they are smokefree and vape free and school management/boards must take all reasonably practicable steps to ensure that no person smokes or vapes in any part of the premises, whether inside or outside, at any time of day.
 From 11 May 2021, all schools, kura kaupapa, kōhanga reo, early childhood education facilities in addition to the existing requirement to display ‘no smoking’ notices/signage will be required to display ‘no vaping’ notices/signage.
 Read the Ministry of Health’s website for further information.

 The new Act strikes a balance between ensuring vaping products are available for smokers who want to use them to reduce the harm to their health, and making sure these products aren’t marketed or sold to non-smokers, especially young people.

 Read more on vaping law and policy at Vaping Facts.